Read, read, read. – William Faulkner, author

 Explore and reflect on what it means to be a critical reader.
 Improve analytic skills by discussing how authors develop and support their theses.
 Analyze, evaluate and synthesize persuasive writing.
 Expand vocabulary and sharpen ability to use context to imply meaning.

 Explore and critically evaluate a variety of academic texts.
 Identify, discuss and write about abstract ideas from a variety of complex academic texts.
 Expand and connect readings to other meaningful texts, to the world and to the lived experiences of the students.
 Develop an understanding of the writing process in order to produce authentic academic writing, thus preparing students for success in college-level reading and writing.

 Antione Tomlin, assistant professor

 Susan Rous, program assistant

 If you want to improve reading comprehension, better manage time, learn strategies to improve grades or practice critical thinking skills, the Academic Literacies Lab can help you!
 AACC has three academic literacy labs:

 The Academic Literacies Lab offers its services free to all registered students.
-Walk-in appointments are available at Arundel Mills, but we prefer appointments in Arnold.
-Call 410-777-2077 for information or an appointment.
+Walk-in appointments are available at all labs.
+If you have any questions, please contact Susan Rous at 410-777-2077.